Why is this conference relevant?

 DSLs have a huge responsibility for ensuring staff remain up to date with training and systems are rigorous and time effective.
 A lack of resources, pressure on local services and over 40 areas of safeguarding now covered in KCSIE mean rigorous, time-effective management has never been more important.

-This highly practical conference will provide the opportunity to discuss peer-on-peer abuse case studies and Early Help Assessment decision-making with legal and DSL experts.
+This highly practical digital conference will provide the opportunity to discuss case studies and Early Help Assessment decision-making with legal and DSL experts.
 Gain strategies for getting the most out of Team Around the Child and Family meetings and leave equipped to confidently evidence staff training and record-keeping.
+Hear from professionals involved in serious cases reviews and benefit from their experience to benefit multi-agency working.

 Often an isolated and emotionally challenging role, this conference will offer DSLs opportunities to build networks of support and equip them for the unpredictable and varied nature of safeguarding.